Guide

 2-14 site-defined only map the levels your TACACS+ server actually returns

-Levels not present in tacacs-profile reject the login.
+Levels not present in tacacs-profile, and levels mapped to an empty profile list, reject the login.
 Look for TACACS+ unmapped privilege level in the daemon log when extending the upstream config.
+A TACACS+ user therefore always reaches authorization with at least one resolved profile, or does not authenticate at all: there is no path where an authenticated TACACS+ user has no profile.

 Accounting